Wolf & Bear

 Wolf & Bear is an American post-hardcore band from Sacramento, California.
-Formed in 2013, the band consists of vocalists Marcus Cisneros and Tyler Watt, guitarists Cameron Nunez and Louie Baltazar, and drummer Jacob Koval.
+Formed in 2013, the band consists of vocalists Marcus Cisneros and Blair de Leon, guitarists Cameron Nunez and Louie Baltazar, and drummer Jacob Koval.
 The band originated in the Central Valley hardcore punk music scene, later signing to Blue Swan Records and releasing a split with post-hardcore band Adventurer in May 2016 and their debut studio album, Everything Is Going Grey, in October 2017.

 The band released the live album, Grey Sessions, in June 2018, which was followed by a four-track self-titled EP in August 2019.
 In 2020, they released the singles "Monstro" and "Street Rat".
 The following year, Wolf & Bear also signed to Rise Records after their label Blue Swan Records became an imprint.

 Career

-Early years, lineup change (2014-2015)
+Early years, lineup change (2014–2015)

-Wolf & Bear formed in Sacramento, California aiming to "expand on the progressive rock genre", in 2014.
-The band originally consisted of vocalists Sam Kohl and Tyler Watt, lead guitarist Steven Fernandes, rhythm guitarist Cameron Nunez, and bass guitarist Ben Jovi.
-The band released their debut song, "Oil Cup", on January 27, 2015, featuring clean vocals from Sam Kohl, now in Sea in the Sky.
+Wolf & Bear formed in Manteca, California aiming to "expand on the progressive rock genre", in 2014.
+The band originally consisted of vocalists Isaac Wilson and Tyler Watt, lead guitarist Steven Fernandes, rhythm guitarist Cameron Nunez, and bass guitarist Ben Schlotthauer.
+In fall of 2015 lead vocalist Isaac Wilson departed the band.
+The band released their debut song, "Oil Cup", on January 27, 2015, featuring clean vocals from new lead singer Sam Kohl, now in Sea in the Sky.
 It was recorded at Pus Cavern Recording Studios in late 2014 with engineers Trent Hollingsworth and Nick Scott.

-2015 brought a line-up change following the departure of Sam Kohl, Steven Fernandes, and Ben Jovi.
+2015 brought a line-up change following the departure of Sam Kohl, Steven Fernandes, and Ben Schlotthauer.
 They were subsequently replaced by vocalist Marcus Cisneros, guitarist Louie Baltazar, and bass guitarist Nathaniel Duarte.
 They released their second single, "Sight", on September 8, 2015.

-Signing to Blue Swan, Everything is Going Grey (2016-2017)
+Signing to Blue Swan, Everything is Going Grey (2016–2017)

 On January 6, 2016, they signed to Will Swan's record label Blue Swan Records.
 On March 29, 2016, the band released their single, "Different Fires", on the label.
 They released Wolf & Bear x Adventurer, a split EP with label-mates Adventurer, on May 20, 2016.

 The band appeared on American post-hardcore band Dance Gavin Dance's 10-year anniversary tour in the United States in December 2015, alongside Strawberry Girls, Slaves, A Lot Like Birds, and Dayshell.

 On June 8, 2017, they released the single "GreyBlood", their first with bass guitarist Tim Feerick, along with its music video, which premiered on Alternative Press.
 On September 10, 2017, it was confirmed by Blue Swan Records that Wolf & Bear was scheduled to release their debut studio album, Everything Is Going Grey, on October 3, 2017.